tamascogustavo/chimera/README.md

 simulating_knockouts.py: is used to perform gene and reactions knockout

+add_medium.py: if you want to add your custom media to create a model, prior to the utilization of the chimera_core use this script.

 all_metabo_paths: a folder containing pre-defined metabolic maps for a general overview of the pathways present in the target organism
 ```